Note: My Web pages are best viewed with style sheets enabled. |

 I generally replant the divided iris in the same spot from where I just dug it.
 Spit the area where the rhizome is to be planted (dig it to the depth of the tines of the spading fork).
 Iris are shallow-rooted; double spitting is a waste of effort.
 Add some compost and stir into the soil.
 Avoid peat moss, which is acidic; iris prefer alkaline conditions.
 Dust the bottom of the planting hole with a generous amount of bone meal and stir it into the bottom soil; then cover that mix with enough soil so that the iris roots will not be in direct contact with the bone meal.
 Add no other nutrients that might burn the roots or promote the growth of foliage before the roots are ready to supply abundant moisture.
 (My soil is heavy clay, so I also stir gypsum into the soil.)

 Plant the rhizomes at the surface of the soil.
-They can be covered with a slight amount of soil, but you should see the rhizome if you lightly brush the soil with a fingertip. schematic of iris rhizomes in a triangle The rhizome should be horizontal, which means the fan of leaves will be at an angle.
+They can be covered with a slight amount of soil, but you should see the rhizome if you lightly brush the soil with a fingertip.
+The rhizome should be horizontal, which means the fan of leaves will be at an angle.
 The fan is at the end toward which the plant will grow; position the rhizome accordingly, aiming it in the direction you want future growth (not directly at the growing end of another rhizome).
 I generally plant three rhizomes — all the same variety — in each hole.
 I arrange them in a triangle, spaced so that the sides of the triangle are about a foot long, with the growing end of each rhizome pointing at the cut end of another.
 This might cause crowding and the need to divide sooner, but it also ensures that at least one plant will survive in that location.
 The roots should be spread out in the soil under the rhizome.
 After a hole is planted, carefully step on the soil around the rhizomes to tamp the soil.
 Then water thoroughly.

 Aside from the bone meal at planting time, I give only a little fertilizer during the growing season after flowering is done.
 Iris are not heavy feeders.
 Since bearded iris are evergreen, I never remove foliage that is not dead.
 I do remove the flower stalks after all flowers have faded.